Paper Art Jewelry

 View more paper bead design ideas in the Gallery of Designs.

-To Make Paper Pendants, Focals and Other Art Jewelry with ICE Resin
+To Make Paper Pendants, Focals and Other Art Jewelry with Resin

-Following manufacturer's directions for ICE Resin, pour 1/4 ounce of Part A into a mixing cup then pour 1/4 ounce of Part B into the mixing cup.
+Following manufacturer's directions for two-part resin, pour 1/4 ounce of Part A into a mixing cup then pour 1/4 ounce of Part B into the mixing cup.
 Using a stir stick and a gentle folding motion, blend the two parts together.
 Mix for at least 2 minutes.
 As you mix, scrape the sides and bottom of the cup to make sure all parts of the liquid are mixed together.
-Blend until the ICE Resin is clear and no striations or bubbles are evident.
-Carefully pour the ICE Resin into the bezel, trying not to disturb any of the additional embellishments.
+Blend until the resin is clear and no striations or bubbles are evident.
+Carefully pour the resin into the bezel, trying not to disturb any of the additional embellishments.
 Pour until almost full.
-Let the ICE Resin settle and see if you are happy with the height of the liquid.
-If you want a domed surface, pour the ICE Resin until the bezel is almost full and let it set for approximately 5 hours, then mix and pour a second layer.
+Let the resin settle and see if you are happy with the height of the liquid.
+If you want a domed surface, pour the resin until the bezel is almost full and let it set for approximately 5 hours, then mix and pour a second layer.
 This layer will not only create a domed look to the finished design but also offer a magnified view.
-Check the ICE Resin for bubbles.
+Check the resin for bubbles.
 Place a task light close to the bezel to help bring any bubbles to the surface.
 If any appear, use a toothpick to pop them as they reach the surface.
 Let the bezel sit, undisturbed, overnight.

-View more paper and ICE Resin design ideas in the Gallery of Designs.
+View more paper and resin design ideas in the Gallery of Designs.

 To Make Origami Paper Beads